psu-epl/psu-epl.github.com/doc/equip/shop/arborPress/index.md

 ## Cleanup
 1. Wipe off or vacuum the accumulated debris and dust after using the arbor press.

-# Tips and Tricks
-General Maintenance & Troubleshooting:
-1. Periodically lubricate the arbor press with a light machine oil.
-1. Periodically check the ram for side-to-side and front-to-back play.
-If the play is excessive, loosen the hex nuts (11) and adjust (tighten) the screws (10 on side, 9 in front) just enough to eliminate the excess play.
-Tighten them equally to assure even contact with the ram (4).
-1. Once the play is eliminated, hold the screw (10 or 9) in position and tighten the hex nut (11).
-Check to make sure the amount of play is acceptable.

 # Maintenance (Manager's Only)
-- Periodically lubricate the arbor press with a light machine oil.
+1 Periodically lubricate the arbor press with a light machine oil.
-- Wipe off or vacuum the accumulated debris and dust after using the arbor press.
+1 Wipe off or vacuum the accumulated debris and dust after using the arbor press.
-- Periodically check the ram for side-to-side and front-to-back play.
+1 Periodically check the ram for side-to-side and front-to-back play.
 If the play is excessive, loosen the hex nuts (11) and adjust (tighten) the screws (10 on side, 9 in front) just enough to eliminate the excess play.
 Tighten them equally to assure even contact with the ram (4).
-- Once the play is eliminated, hold the screw (10 or 9) in position and tighten the hex nut (11).
+1 Once the play is eliminated, hold the screw (10 or 9) in position and tighten the hex nut (11).
 Check to make sure the amount of play is acceptable.